• Skip to main content

 Caramel Apple Snack Cake with Browned Butter Frosting

-This caramel apple cake is the epitome of fall – an impossibly moist spice cake, sun-ripened apples, nutty brown butter frosting and a rich swirl of caramel.
-And best of all, this easy snack cake is perfect for a quick weeknight bake to share with friends or keep all to yourself.
-Shhhh, we won’t tell.
+This caramel apple cake is the epitome of fall - an impossibly moist spice cake, sun-ripened apples, nutty brown butter frosting and a rich swirl of caramel.
+Best of all, this easy snack cake is perfect for a quick weeknight bake to share or keep all to yourself.
+Shhhh, we won't tell.

 overhead view of caramel apple cake on a cooling rack with plated slices of cake and a bowl of caramel around it.